strattonl/evergreen_documentation/README.md

-# evergreen_documentation
+# Evergreen Documentation
-Evergreen ILS documentation written for Westchester Library System; for EGILS v.3.2 web client.
+Evergreen ILS documentation written by Lindsay Stratton for the Westchester Library System, using EGILS v.3.2 web client.

-Some documents originally developed for the Pioneer Library System, written in TWiki markup; v.3.0 & 3.3.